sdr-enthusiasts/docker-rtlsdrairband/README.md

 In the mounted volume, provide a file named `rtlsdr-airband.conf` with your configuration.
 See [RTLSDR-Airband configuration](https://github.com/szpajder/RTLSDR-Airband/wiki/Configuration-essentials) for details on proper formatting of the file.

+### Icecast Advanced Mode

+Icecast has many advanced options that can be set beyond the provided ENV variables.
+If you wish to do so, mount a volume at

+* `/run/rtlsdr-airband`

+And set the following ENV variable to any value

+* `ICECAST_CUSTOMCONFIG`

+When that value is set, all ICECAST_* configuration values are ignored and your custom provided `icecast.xml` will be used.

+In the mounted volume, provide a file named `icecast.xml` with your configuration.
+See the [icecast documentation]](https://icecast.org/docs/) for details on proper formatting of the file.

 ## Accessing the Web Interface

 The web interface for the container can be found at `containerip:8000`

 ## Logging